-1. The representative(s) of the LP's organization are present - face to face, over Skype, teleconference or similar.

-2. The project objective, content, cooperation aspect, eligibility of the planned activities and indicative budget is discussed.
+- 1. The representative(s) of the LP's organization are present face to face or virtually (Skype, Zoom or similar). - 2.
+The project objective, content, cooperation aspect, eligibility of the planned activities and indicative budget is discussed.

 Such consultations are needed for testing the compliance of the idea to the requirements of the programme.